csmig/stig-manager/docs/user-guide/roles-and-access.rst

 When multiple Access Controls apply to the same Asset or STIG, the following rules determine the final access level:

-1. The most specific resource takes precedence (e.g., direct Asset access overrides Label-based access)
+**1. The most specific resource takes precedence.
+For example, a Restricted User grant that has the following ACL applied:**
+  - An ACL Rule granting Read/Write access to "Asset-123 + Windows-10-STIG" is more specific than
+  - An ACL Rule granting Read access to assets with the Label 'Windows Workstation'
+  - In this case, if Asset-123 has the label "Windows Workstation", the first rule would take precedence where they overlap, and the User would have Read/Write access to the Windows-10-STIG on Asset-123, and Read only access on other STIGs on that Asset, and all STIGs on all Assets with the "Windows Workstation" label.

-2. When access levels conflict, the most restrictive access level is applied
+**2. When access levels conflict, the most restrictive access level is applied.
+For example, a Restricted User grant that has the following ACL applied:**
+  - An ACL Rule granting Read/Write access to "Asset-123 + Windows-10-STIG" has the same specificity as
+  - An ACL Rule granting Read access to "Label 'Windows Workstation' + Windows-10-STIG"
+  - In this case, if Asset-123 has the label "Windows Workstation", both rules are composed of two elements, and apply to the same STIG on Asset-123.
+The Read access rule is more restrictive, so the User would have Read access to the Windows-10-STIG on Asset-123, AND Read access for the Windows-10-STIG on all other Assets with the 'Windows Workstation' label.

-3. Direct Grants to Users take precedence over any Grant to a Group the User belongs to
+**3. Direct Grants to Users take precedence over any Grant to a Group the User belongs to**

-4. When a user belongs to multiple Groups, the Grant with the highest priority Role is selected
+**4. When a user belongs to multiple Groups, the Grant with the highest priority Role is selected**

 These controls allow Collection Owners and Managers to precisely define who can access what within their Collection.
 The Users tab in the Manage Collection interface provides a granular view of the effective access for each User in the Collection, based on their Grants and Access Controls.